FusionAuth/fusionauth-site/site/_posts/2019-10-01-implementing-fusionauth-python.md

 image: blogs/python-fusionauth-introduction.png
 ---

 Welcome to our FusionAuth Python Library introduction tutorial!
 Today we will take a tour of the FusionAuth-Client Library for Python and get to know the basics of FusionAuth.
-This step-by-step guide will walk you from FusionAuth setup to building your first functional Python application with FusionAuth and then retrieving user profile information.
+This step-by-step guide will walk you through FusionAuth setup to building your first functional Python application with FusionAuth and then retrieving user profile information.

 <!--more-->

 Our goal is to demonstrate the basics of FusionAuth and let you verify your API credentials before diving into functional Python FusionAuth-Client web applications using Python frameworks and micro frameworks like Django and Flask.
-Of course if you’re already familiar with FusionAuth and have these libraries and dependencies installed, you can go ahead and skip to the next section [Deactivating, Reactivating, and Deleting A FusionAuth User in Python TODO NEED LINK](/TODO-NEEDLINK)!
+Of course if you’re already familiar with FusionAuth and have these libraries and dependencies installed, you can go ahead and skip to the next section [Deactivating, Reactivating, and Deleting A FusionAuth User in Python](/blog/2019/10/08/deactivating-reactivating-deleting-user-fusionauth-python)!

 ## What We'll Cover

 1. Installing FusionAuth and Initializing Services
-1. Configuring FusionAuth, Creating an Application, API Key
+1. Configuring FusionAuth, Creating an Application and API Key
 1. Creating a new User through the FusionAuth Admin UI
 1. Registering a User to an Application through the FusionAuth Admin UI
 1. Installing Python PIP Package Manager